Northern California Expungement Attorney

 After An Expungement, Will My Conviction Be Completely Erased From My Criminal History?

 No. A conviction will not be completely removed from your criminal history.
 After the expungement is granted your criminal history will show the conviction, but will also show a dismissal pursuant to California Penal Code § 1203.4.

 After An Expungement, Will I Be Able To Own A Gun?

 The general rule is no. Under California law, a person convicted of a felony can never again own, possess, have custody or control of a firearm, parts of a firearm or ammunition.
 An expungement will not change this fact.
 However, it may be possible to have your felony conviction reduced to a misdemeanor, then expunged which, in some cases, will restore gun rights in California.
 There are exceptions, including potentially, a misdemeanor domestic violence conviction.
 Because firearm possession is governed by both federal and state law, only an experienced expungement attorney can advise you what effect an expungement will have on your ability to own or possess a firearm.
-Contact Northern California attorney Jacob D. Zamora to see how an expungement may affect your gun rights.
+Contact Northern California Criminal Defense Attorney Jacob Zamora to see how an expungement, (1203.4 Dismissal), may affect your gun rights.

 I Was Granted An Expungement.
 Do I Still Have A Strike Conviction?